shawntax/dirtysite/content/pages/artists.md

 ---
-seoDesc: Knives, Jaxx T, Cat Liu, Glaas, Damasek, and more
+seoDesc: Knives, Jaxx T, Cat Liu, Glaas, Damasek, and more.
 ---